 My Final Thoughts Of E*Trade

 Larger investors will love this option.
-The pricing is going to be perfect, and as an investor with a good chunk in the market, you’ll not only know how to take advantage of the tools available to you, you’ll most likely take the time to use them.
-So, if you’ve got a lot to invest, this really is going to be a great option for you.
+The pricing is going to be perfect, and as an investor with a good chunk in the market, you’ll know how to take advantage of the tools they have available.
+And you’ll most likely take the time to use them.
+So, if you have a lot to invest, this is going to be a great option for you.

 If you don’t have a lot of money to throw into the market, this might not be the best option.
 If you’re investing on a small budget, it’s important to make sure you get the most bang for your buck.
 To do that with E*TRADE as a small investor, you will need to actively use the tools.
 And you should take the time to learn how the market moves.
 If you’re willing to do that, the rewards could be outstanding, even for the most modest investor.

 E-Trade Reviewed by Modest Money on .